Top 5 Benefits of Filament Extruders

-What can possibly make 3D printing even more fun and captivating?
-A variety of filaments you can use to bring ideas to life!
-That why making your own filament is convenient and fun.
-Just in case you still have a hard time grasping the value in filament making – No problem, here are some points to guide you.
+What could possibly make 3D printing even more fun and captivating?
+A variety of filaments you can use to bring your ideas to life!
+That’s why making your own filament is convenient and fun.
+Just incase you’re having a hard time grasping the value in filament making – no problem, here are some points to showcase the benefits of filament extruders.

-If you’ve worked with the 3D printing long enough, you may have felt a glint of disappointment regarding the lack of the materials you wish to try in your projects.
+If you’ve worked with 3D printing long enough, you may have felt a glint of disappointment regarding the lack of available materials you want to use in your projects.
 Of course, color changing, and glowing filaments are fun, just like the super-flexible ones, but creators need more potential and more appliance possibilities for their final printed items.
-And this is the exact reason to consider making your own 3D filament instead of purchasing the ready-made one.
+And this is the exact reason to consider making your own 3D filament instead of purchasing ready-made filament.

-We don’t know about your experience, but we face the defective filament too often to blame it on the coincidence.
-Different thickness, fragility, lamination – all of these low-quality 3D filament features can ruin your project, or even become a cause of your 3D printer’s breakdown.
+We don’t know about your experience, but from our experience of bought filament, we face defects too often to blame it on coincidence.
+Difference in thickness throughout, fragility, lamination – all of these aspects can ruin your project, or even become a cause of your 3D printer’s breakdown.

-Customization – creating your material with the required properties – can eliminate all these listed problems.
+Customization – creating your material with your desired properties – can eliminate the listed problems.
 And here are the reasons, why.

-- Filament extruder allows controlling all features of the produced filament.
-Thanks to the built-in thickness meter, possibility to customize all the stages of granules heating, multiple sensitive sensors, the filament you’ll get will have the identically perfect properties without any thicknesses or thinnings, overburnt sections, cavities.
+- Filament extruders allow control of all the features of the produced filament.
+Thanks to the built-in thickness meter, the possibility to customize all the stages of granules heating, and multiple sensitive sensors, the filament you’ll get will have perfect properties without any thicknesses deviations, over burnt sections, or cavities.

 - You make the needed amount of the printing material and don’t have to keep dozens of half-empty spools you’ve used once and not going to try anymore.

 - The filament will not be stored in improper conditions.
-Sunlight, temperature change, high humidity damage the structure of the filament making it inapplicable for printing.
-But when you create it on-the-go and then immediately use it for craft, you get the best quality without any odd material remains.
+Sunlight, temperature change, and high humidity can damage the filament structure, making it inapplicable for printing.
+But when you create it on the go and immediately use it, you’ll get the best quality without any odd material remains.

 - No need to order filament from unreliable sites.
-Every time you buy 3D filament on the Internet you rely on luck – its quality is quite hard to predict unless you’re shopping from your trusted manufacturer.
-Then again, having a filament extruder, the printing material you’ll be using in the craft will pass your quality test, so the prints will always be up to your standards.
+Every time you buy 3D filament on the internet, you rely on luck – its quality is quite hard to predict unless you’re shopping from your trusted manufacturer.
+The printing material you’ll be using will pass your quality test with a filament extruder, so 3D prints will always be up to your standards.

 - Have filament when you need it.
 Don’t count days before delivery – your perfect 3D filament is always within reach!

-Let’s look at the price of the spool of the regular black PLA filament.
-You won’t find a decent material cheaper than $17 per 1 kilogram.
-This price, apart from the raw material price, includes the cost of the manufacturing (electricity, heat, industrial workstation, employees paycheck), shipping, storage, and seller’s extra charge.
+Let’s look at the spool price of regular black PLA filament.
+You won’t find a decent spool of PLA cheaper than $17 per kilogram.
+The spool price (aside from the raw material price) includes the cost of manufacturing (electricity, heat, industrial, workstation, employees paychecks), shipping, storage, and seller’s extra charge.

 Of course, a quality filament extruder will cost money, and you absolutely don’t need it if 3D printing is your part-time hobby.
 In this case, you may never pay off the cost of the equipment, and the purchase will only leave you with a hole in your pocket.